 - Introductions and other sources of information such as: Quick Setup Guides map the specifications of the IFU.

 Fields of Application

-CytoSorb is regularly used in two main indications:
+CytoSorb is currently used regularly primarily in two main indications:

-CytoSorb has also been used successfully in hyperinflammatory conditions from other causes.
-A number of case reports of early clinical use in some of the areas listed below have been presented or published:
+CytoSorb has also been used successfully in hyperinflammatory conditions of a non-infectious origin.
+A number of case series and case reports on the initial clinical use in some of the areas listed below have been presented or published:

 - Severe acute pancreatitis

 - Necrotizing fasciitis

 Systemic hyperinflammation associated with ECMO therapy.

 Clinical experience and data to date indicate that: